judapies/Homeware/README.md

 Note: If you open the Bulb in the Home App and the Bulb it is not online (there isn't any hardware bulb) the app will say `Not responding` and the `online` will change to false in the database.
 This is normal, it is part of the API.

-## Connecting an ESP8266

-You can use the ESP8266 example to communicate with the API using this hardware.

 ***